ipeaGIT/geobr/README.md

 ## Credits <img align="right" src="man/figures/ipea_logo.jpg" alt="ipea" width="250">

-The shape files are created by IBGE.
+The shapefiles are created by IBGE.
 The **geobr** package is developed by a team at the Institute for Applied Economic Research (Ipea), Brazil.
 If you want to cite this package, you can cite it as:

 * Pereira, R.H.M.; Gonçalves, C.N.; Araujo, P.H.F. de; Carvalho, G.D.; Nascimento, I.; Arruda, R.A. de.
 (2019) **geobr: an R package to easily access shapefiles of the Brazilian Institute of Geography and Statistics**.
 GitHub repository - https://github.com/ipeaGIT/geobr.